 Policy 2A.
 Units of the curriculum have clearly defined and integrated goals and objectives, require students to assume increasing responsibility for safe and effective patient care, and are consistent with the competencies and learning objectives as adopted by the School of Medicine Curriculum Committee.

 Policy 2B.
-The overall educational objectives for the School of Medicine address the following competencies 1) Medical Knowledge, 2) Patient Care, 3) Interpersonal and Communication Skills, 4) Personal and Professional Development, 5) Systems and Community Based Practice, 6) Practice Based Learning and Improvement, and 7) Interprofessional Collaboration (See Appendix A).
+The overall educational objectives for the School of Medicine address the following competencies 1) Medical Knowledge, 2) Patient Care, 3) Interpersonal and Communication Skills, 4) Personal and Professional Development, 5) Systems - Based Practice 6) Practice Based Learning and Improvement and 7) New Mexico Health

 Policy 2C.
 Student assessment is balanced among measures of factual knowledge, higher levels of thinking, performance-related skill development, and professional behavior, linked directly to the stated objectives for courses and clerkships.
 Students are assessed both formatively and summatively using methods that emphasize deep versus superficial learning with measures that are valid and reliable.